 Have 3 days in Yosemite, Sequoia, and Kings Canyon National Parks?
-This itinerary lays out the key highlights, to ensure you see the top sights in California’s three most famous national park.
+This itinerary lays out the key highlights, to ensure you see all the top sights in California’s three most famous national parks.

 Jump to: